MicrosoftDocs/appcenter-docs/docs/analytics/event-metrics.md

 ## Events Properties

 Events Properties provide contextual information about the events.
-They allow to have a deeper understanding about the actions that the users take in your app.
+They allow a deeper understanding about the actions that the users take in your app.

 Examples of events and properties are: